 As a practical matter, all kajirae are expected to be of “casual service” to any Gorean they are around.
 That includes providing food and drink, helping to clean an area, light manual tasks, and so forth; all tasks that, if done in public around non-Goreans, would draw little attention in and of themselves.
-Casual physical context is also by default permissible.
+Casual physical contact is also by default permissible.
 It is an expectation that a kajira will be open to such tasks, and her master will permit them.
 If, for whatever reason, her master objects to such service that is his choice, but he will also be excluded from even such casual service by others.

 More personal and intimate service (essentially anything more than casual touching, hugging, etc.) is entirely at her master’s discretion if, when, and how it will be given.
 The assumed default is no unless he states otherwise, but it is his decision, not hers.

 Similarly, correction from anyone is permitted when appropriate.
 Correction, however, is not punitive.
 Correction includes verbal chastisement, instructions to repeat an unsuccessful or unacceptable task, etc. Punishment, if warranted, should be referred back to her master to be carried out at his discretion, based on input and recommendations from others.
 Again, he may explicitly allow others to take matters into their own hands or not, but assume not.